 The Community Officer post is a wide ranging role that represents the needs of specific groups of students and general student welfare to the University, the strategic development of volunteering and the diversity and support groups within the SU.
 As Community Officer you would also be the face and main representation of students within the local community.

 6. Postgraduate Officer

 This post was approved in January 2016.
-For the first year, the role is very much a developmental one and the job role contained in Regulation 6 is being reviewed in the light of experience.
-Whilst the role will remain substantially the same, candidates should bear in mind that the job role will be slightly different from that currently in force and should speak to the current postholder about what changes are likely to be proposed.
+During the first year, the role has been very much a developmental one and the job role contained in Regulation 6 has been slightly reviewed in the light of experience.
 As the title suggests, the specific duty of this postholder is to research and represent the interests of postgraduate students and to develop an active postgraduate community.
 The post is only open to postgraduate students, though all students will be able to vote for this post.